openforis/sepal-doc/docs/source/workflows/area_estimation.rst

         Note that you can adjust this incrementally with the up/down arrows on the right side of the parameter.

--   Then determine the **minimum sample size per strata**.
+-   Then determine the **Minimum sample size per strata**.
 By default, it is 100.
-For the purposes of this test we will set it to 20, **but in practice this should be higher.**
+For the purposes of this test we will set it to 20, but in practice this should be higher.

     .. note::

-        You can also check the “Do you want to modify the sampling size” box.
+        You can also check the **Do you want to modify the sampling size** box.

--   While SEPAL automatically saves this file, you can edit the name of the file and download a CSV file with the sample design.
+-   While SEPAL automatically saves this file, you can edit the name of the file and download a .csv file with the sample design.
 The file will contain the table shown above with some additional calculations.

 .. figure:: ../_images/workflows/area_estimation/stratified_estimator_sampling.png
-    :alt: The stratified estimator sampling size and distribution of samples screen.
+    :alt: The stratified estimator sampling size and distribution of samples screen
     :align: center

-When you're ready, click on **Sample allocation** to the left.
+When you're ready, select **Sample allocation** on the left.
 The final step will select the random points to sample.

-Select **Generate sampling points** and wait until the progress bar in the lower-right finishes.
+Select **Generate sampling points** and wait until the **Progress** bar in the lower-right finishes.
 Depending on your map, this may take some time.
 A map will pop up showing the sample points.
 You can pan around or zoom in/out within the sample points map.
 The resulting **distribution of samples** should look similar to the below image.

 .. note::